mrice/elixir-examples/README.md

 Upgrading to Elixir 1.2+
 ===

 There are two parts to installing Elixir 1.2: installing Erlang 18+ and then getting Elixir 1.2 installed.
 When I originally wrote these examples I was using a Fedora 23 machine and the ```dnf``` packaging tool would only let me install Erlang 17 and Elixir 1.0-something.
-The Fedora 23 folks apparently (thought Erlang 18x wasn't ready for prime time)[https://lists.fedoraproject.org/pipermail/devel/2015-September/215140.html].
+The Fedora 23 folks apparently [thought Erlang 18x wasn't ready for prime time](https://lists.fedoraproject.org/pipermail/devel/2015-September/215140.html).
 Hopefully this issue will be moot on later versions of Fedora.
 Here's how to know what version you're running

 ```
 erl --version